 A market researcher’s number one concern when administering a survey is data quality.
 Survey takers completing surveys quickly isn’t a concern in itself so much as the impact it has on their answers.

-You never want to be in the fastest top 5-10% of survey takers, as these respondents will likely have their answers scrutinized more closely.
-One study showed that people who complete surveys more rapidly take almost half the time to complete a study than their non-speeding counterparts.
+One study1 showed that people who complete surveys more rapidly take almost half the time to complete a study than their non-speeding counterparts.
 Again, if you’re going to spend less time taking a survey, be reasonable about it and don’t allow your answers to become junk data.
 Otherwise, you risk your membership account being junked too.